studio-thgie/phd.thgie.ch/output/expose.md

 Todays digital games playing devices are powerful computers and myriad of softwares and frameworks aid in the development and design.
 Game design in the early days of game development looked quite different.
 The capabilities of computers were fairly limited and the technical realisation of the games had to be done in early programming languages, such as Basic or Assembler dialects.
 This circumstances form the techno-historic limits of early digital game design and directly influenced formal and semiotic aspects of those games' visuality.
 These limits as well as the intimate interplay between the technological foundation as a semiotic system in itself and the visible image will be considered in this dissertation through the application of critical code analysis [@marinoCriticalCodeStudies2020].

 ## 2. Current state of research
-### 2.1 Literature
+### 2.1 State of research
-- Critical Code Studies
-	- Marino, Willumsen
 - Ergodicity, Cyberimage
 	- Aarseth, Möring, Fizek, Arsenault
 - Images, Visuality, Aesthetics
 	- Möring, Birken, Fizek
+- Critical Code Studies
+	- Marino, Willumsen
 - Rhetorics, Semiotics
 	- Scheuermann, Schneller